-- (2) Travel fees are paid per trip for cross-country or intercontinental travel to attend Board or Committee meetings or for site visits undertaken separate and apart from attendance at Board or Committee meetings (and not for orientation purposes upon joining the Board). - (3) This column includes all retainers and travel fees earned during 2019 (with the exception of fees earned in relation to the competing proxy at the 2019 Annual General Meeting, as outlined in footnote (1)).
-This column also includes any paid in DSUs.
+(1) Travel fees are paid per trip for cross-country or intercontinental travel to attend Board or Committee meetings or for site visits undertaken separate and apart from attendance at Board or Committee meetings (and not for orientation purposes upon joining the Board).

+(2) This column includes all retainers and travel fees earned during 2020.
+This column also includes any fees paid in DSUs.
 Under the DSU Plan, non-management directors may elect to receive 100%, 50% or 0% of their annual cash retainer as DSUs.
-The DSU Plan is more fully described under "Share-Based Awards Deferred Share Unit Plan (Director DSUs)".
-In 2019, Messrs.
-Arnell and Bertram elected to receive 100% of their cash retainers as DSUs (Arnell: 3,448 DSUs; and Bertram: 2,013 DSUs) and Ms. Howe elected to receive 50% of her cash retainer as DSUs (1,096 DSUs).
+The DSU Plan is more fully described under "Share-Based Awards - Deferred Share Unit Plan (Director DSUs)".
+In 2020, Messrs.
+Arnell and Bertram elected to receive 100% of their cash retainers as DSUs (Arnell: 6,194 DSUs; and Bertram: 3,499 DSUs).
 The number and value of the DSUs received by Messrs.
-Arnell and Bertram and Ms. Howe in lieu of fees are reflected in the "Share-Based Awards Value Vested During the Year" table on page 34. - (4) This column reflects the grant date fair value of the share-based compensation (RSUs and DSUs) received by directors in 2019.
-The value shown is calculated by multiplying the number of RSUs or DSUs awarded in 2019 by the closing price of the Common Shares on the TSX on March 7, 2019, the day before such share units were granted, being \$77.43.
+Arnell and Bertram in lieu of fees are reflected in the "Share-Based Awards - Value Vested During the Year" table on page 35.

+- (3) This column reflects the grant date fair value of the share-based compensation (RSUs and DSUs) received by directors in 2020.
+The value shown is calculated by multiplying the number of RSUs or DSUs awarded in 2020 by the closing price of the Common Shares on the TSX on March 4, 2020, the day before such share units were granted, being \$39.14.
 The grant date fair value shown in this column is the same as the accounting fair value.
 Directors can elect to receive their share-based compensation award as RSUs or DSUs.
 Commencing in 2014, if share ownership requirements are met at the time they make their election, directors may elect to receive the value of their share-based award as cash.
 Please see "Share-Based Awards Restricted Share Unit Plan for Directors" for more information.
-In 2019, Messrs.
-Aitken and Balloch and Ms. Rennie made such election. - (5) This column is made up of the value of additional share units earned by directors in 2019 (RSUs and/or DSUs as applicable) corresponding to dividends being declared on Common Shares during 2019.
+In 2020, Mr. Aitken and Ms. Rennie made such election. - (4) This column is made up of the value of additional share units earned by directors in 2020 (RSUs and/or DSUs as applicable) corresponding to dividends being declared on Common Shares during 2020.
 See "Share-Based Awards Restricted Share Unit Plan for Directors" and "Share-Based Awards Deferred Share Unit Plan (Director DSUs)" for more information on dividend equivalents.
 With respect to dividend equivalent DSUs, the value of dividend equivalent additional DSUs is calculated by multiplying the number of such units by the Canadian dollar closing price of the Common Shares of the TSX on the day that such units were credited.
 With respect to dividend equivalent RSUs, the value of dividend equivalent additional RSUs is calculated by multiplying the number of such units by the weighted average Canadian dollar closing price of the Common Shares of the TSX for the 15 trading days prior to the day that such units were credited.
-No perquisites were paid in 2019.
+No perquisites were paid in 2020.